 Please be aware that approval to expedite adjudication of an I-601 waiver application does not guarantee that you will be approved, but only that consideration and adjudication of the I-601 waiver application will be expeditiously handled.
 If additional evidence is required, the adjudication of your application may be delayed.
 You will receive a Request for Evidence if additional evidence is needed.
 If your request for expedited processing is denied, your waiver will be adjudicated within normal processing times.

 Transportation Boarding Letters

-Lawful Permanent Residents of the U.S. who are not in possession of their Permanent Resident Cards (Green Card) and need a transportation boarding letter, may apply during public walk-in hours.
+Lawful Permanent Residents of the U.S. who are not in possession of their Permanent Resident Cards (Green Card) and need a transportation boarding letter may schedule an appointment free of charge at InfoPass.